 MY PICKS: The High Support Embossed Racerback Run Sports Bra by All in Motion from Target and the Women’s Armour® High Crossback Sports Bra from Under Armor.

 This is the category that is my personal favorite.
 It’s what you traditionally think of when you hear ‘sports bras’.
 I have a smaller chest (34B), so it’s really easy for me to pull on and off, but I totally understand that isn’t the case for those who may need more support or coverage.
 I love that there’s no hardware, so it’s extremely comfortable.

 The Medium Support Powersoft Adjustable-Strap Sports Bra from Old Navy one has been a long time favorite of mine.
 It is well loved and one of my go-tos.
 I love that it has adjustable straps and separate cups.
 This is probably best for small to medium chests, though.

-I wanted to love the Avia Active Fashion Cross Back Sports Bra from Walmart and the Hustle Bra from Athleta, but I found that there wasn’t separation or the support I wanted.
+I wanted to love the Avia Active Fashion Cross Back Sports Bra from Walmart, but I found that there wasn’t separation or the support I wanted.

 The Lightweight Lightly-lined Long Line Sport Bra from Victoria’s Secret had potential but I didn’t like how the mesh cut in to my skin underneath.

 The UA Infinity Low Sports Bra from Under Armor is great with a thick elastic at the base.
 It does have thin straps, though, so that may be a hit or miss for you.